Dan0m1/tender/README.md

 3. **Access the Application**

-   Now the app is accessible at [http://localhost:3000](http://localhost:3000).
+   Now the app should be accessible at [http://localhost:3000](http://localhost:3000).